drakkan/sftpgo/docs/full-configuration.md

 A full example showing the default config (in JSON format) can be found [here](../sftpgo.json).

-If you want to use a private host key that use an algorithm/setting different from the auto generated RSA/ECDSA keys, or more than two private keys, you can generate your own keys and replace the empty `keys` array with something like this:
+If you want to use a private host key that uses an algorithm/setting different from the auto generated RSA/ECDSA keys, or more than two private keys, you can generate your own keys and replace the empty `keys` array with something like this:

 ```json
 "host_keys": [